 The instructor's policy on "I" grades may be found on his web site.

-The course prerequisites are enforced via test design and grading.
-Failure to have met the prerequisites may result in being dropped from the course administratively and will result in a very frustrating learning experience that, almost certainly, will be less than successful.
+Failure to have met the prerequisites may result in being dropped from the course administratively, and almost certainly, will result in a very frustrating learning experience that will be less than successful.